DIPPAS: A Deep Image Prior PRNU Anonymization Scheme: Proposed Methodology

-Notice that the minimization functional~\eqref{eq:dip_prnu} imposes a constraint on the Frobenius norm of the difference between the fingerprint-injected image and the initial image.
+Notice that the \gls{dip} minimization functional \cref{eq:dip_prnu} imposes a constraint on the Frobenius norm of the difference between the fingerprint-injected image and the initial image.
 This constraint represents a global constraint as it does not specifically focus on local pixel areas.
-Recalling our final goals (i.e., maximizing the PSNR and minimizing the NCC of the anonymized image), while the PSNR is a global metrics as it considers the entire image and not local areas, the NCC can strongly depend on specific local regions of the image which can correlate with the device PRNU in diverse fashions.
+Recalling our final goals (i.e., maximizing the PSNR and minimizing the \gls{ncc} of the anonymized image), while the \gls{psnr} is a global metrics as it considers the entire image and not local areas, the \gls{ncc} can strongly depend on specific local regions of the image which can correlate with the device \gls{prnu} in diverse fashions.

+Moreover, as \gls{dip} iterations increase, the minimization process risks to inject an excessive amount of \gls{prnu} traces in the generated images.
+This is noticeable from the examples depicted in \cref{fig:dip_inversion_example} and \cref{fig:dip_inversion_example_img}: when iterations' number grows, the \gls{psnr} of the generated images improves but their \gls{ncc} can slightly grow as well, resulting in worse anonymization.

 Given these premises, we propose to further optimize our solution by investigating the $M$ generated images on their local areas.
-Indeed, all the $M$ available images represent reasonable and valuable solutions for the anonymization.
-However, we improve upon these results with a very simple methodology to generate one final anonymized image out of the $M$ previously generated, by locally optimizing the cross-correlation with the reference device fingerprint $\P$.
+We improve upon these results with a very straightforward methodology to generate one final anonymized image out of the $M$ previously generated, by locally optimizing the cross-correlation with the reference device fingerprint $\P$.